onflow/docs/docs/networks/node-ops/access-onchain-data/evm-gateway/evm-gateway-setup.md

 ### State stream configuration

-The following log entries may occur when `--state-stream-addr` and `--rpc-port` are not set to the same values when running EVM Gateway on the same logical host as the Flow Access Node.
+If you are running an Access Node on the same logical host as the EVM Gateway you may see ehe following log entries.

 ```bash
 failure in event subscription at height ${INIT-CADENCE-HEIGHT}, with: recoverable: disconnected: error receiving event: rpc error: code = Unimplemented desc = unknown service flow.executiondata.ExecutionDataAPI”